 Laza Sauce has a very unusual process for making hot sauce, and you need to be very careful not to burn yourself with the hot oil.
 You can vary the spiciness of Lazadzhan, depending on the chili peppers you use.
 Dried paprika works well, but you can control how spicy you want your sauce to be by choosing a spicier pepper.
 My dried chili peppers were very dark, some almost black, which made my Lazadzhan quite dark in colour.

 I don’t use ground pepper powder, but use whole dried chili peppers, which I finely chop into small tiny pieces (as small as you can, it’s a bit of work).
-I was a bit time poor and chopped my chili peppers a little too coarse, ideally it should be a bit finer.
-Sometimes I put them in a food processor too, or just buy crushed chilli flakes.
+I was in a hurry and chopped my chili peppers a little too coarse in the photos, ideally it should be a bit finer.
+Sometimes I put them in a food processor too, or but it’s easiest to buy crushed chilli flakes.
 I’m always a bit more generous with the oil, as I love the flavoured chili garlic oil.

 Do not burn yourself with the boiling oil and take all necessary precautions to be safe.
 There’s just something amazing that happens to the flavours, when you add the boiling oil to the chili and garlic.
 I can’t explain it, you just need to try it!
 Bon Appetit! Приятного аппетита!